 The teachers draw on their own research in their teaching, for example on cultural practices and representations, methodological intersectional interventions, knowledge production, postcolonial feminisms, equality work, masculinities, and sexualities.
 We mix traditional teaching formats with formats that are not found in the conventional academic toolbox.
 We encourage, for example, written and spoken performances that challenge traditional boundaries between academic and creative writing, speaking and intervening.
 We encourage you to draw on your own experiences and to contribute to developing the content of seminars.
 We give you the opportunity to work in tutorial groups; i.e. students are divided into smaller groups that discuss various topics with a tutor.
 We want you to write reflection journals during some of the courses.

 To give you the latest update on current research, we invite you to take part in our seminars at the Unit for Gender Studies, an excellent and internationally renowned milieu for intersectional gender research.
-This is one of the largest interdisciplinary research and teaching units for intersectional gender studies in the Nordic countries with a staff of more than 30 researchers, including four full professors and many PhD students.
+This is one of the largest interdisciplinary research and teaching units for intersectional gender studies in the Nordic countries.